 Study with us

 The bursary will be offered on a means-tested basis, within the framework provided by the Cambridge Bursary Scheme for undergraduates studying medicine, sciences, computer science, engineering, or mathematics, for the duration of their course.
-The key criteria for award are financial need and satisfactory academic endeavour.
+The key criteria for the award are financial need and satisfactory academic endeavour.
 The Bursary is open to UK and international students, and the bursaries are awarded for four years subject to satisfactory academic performance.

 Undergraduate award-holders are asked to provide an annual report to the Tutorial Office which will send it to Dr Susan Lim and Deepak Sharma, no later than six months after the end of each academic year.